ZarinTasnimRaisa/Meeeeeeeeeee/README.md

 ### About Me:

-- My center of attention is both Frontend.
+- My center of attention is Frontend.

 - Currently working on my Thesis on Natural Language Processing.